krish4uu/Keeper-app/README.md

 *  The app uses react as a front-end framework.
 *  The material-ui is also used in the app.
 *  Icon of header and buttons are taken form material-ui-icons.
-*  The app does not contain any back-end yet.

 # Screenshots